Out-Law Guide | 28 Jun 2018 | 10:25 am | 6 min. read

 A UK national patent application may take between three and five years from the date of filing the application to grant.
 However, if certain fees are paid early and an applicant ensures that correspondence from the UK is responded to promptly, the timeframe to grant may be substantially shortened.

-A European patent application can take between three and eight years, but may be shortened or lengthened subject to EPO resources and intervening events.
+A European patent application can take between three and eight years, but this may be shortened or lengthened subject to EPO resources and intervening events.
 For example, third party oppositions are likely to lengthen the timeframe for the EPO granting procedure.
+It is also possible to accelerate or slow down prosecution using certain provisions and procedures.